6808/6808.github.io/labs/lab1.md

 points, which follows an arc on the surface of the Earth.
-The typical way to estimate this distance is to assume the Earth is a sphere (it isn\'t exactly spherical but pretty close), and to use the haversine formula discussed in class to compute the distance between the two
+The typical way to estimate this distance is to assume the Earth is a sphere (it isn\'t exactly spherical but pretty close), and to use the haversine formula to compute the distance between the two
 points:

 $$